 None of this suggests that we should stop valuing freedom of choice.
 But we should stop assuming that making choices amounts to freedom itself, or that making them rationally is the whole job of human reason.
 Freedom of choice, like free markets and contested elections, is valuable only when situated within wider horizons of value.
 Divorced from them, it becomes first absolute and then disastrous.
 Free markets, for example, are wonderful tools for enhancing human life.
 So are MRIs; but you can’t just drop an MRI on a street corner and expect it to function.
 Both kinds of device require proper installation and constant tending.
 The penalties for ignoring this became evident in the financial crisis of 2008.

 The absolutising of things such as freedom of choice – the view that free markets and contested elections suffice for a good society – is a view that came into prominence with the early Cold War, when the proliferation of choices was our main contrast with Soviet Marxism.
 In reality, there is much more to a good society than the affordance of maximum choice to its citizens.
-With market fundamentalism dominating the US government, and with phantasms being paraded in the media under the sobriquet of ‘alternative facts’ that you can choose or reject, forgetfulness of the McCarthy era and the Cold War philosophy it spawned is no longer a rational option.Make a donation
+With market fundamentalism dominating the US government, and with phantasms being paraded in the media under the sobriquet of ‘alternative facts’ that you can choose or reject, forgetfulness of the McCarthy era and the Cold War philosophy it spawned is no longer a rational option.Support Aeon: make a one-off donation